psnc-apps/muscle2/README.md

 MUSCLE is being enhanced and adapted to the Grid infrastructures.
 Parts of the reservation and management interacts with the [QCG-Computing middleware stack](http://www.qoscosgrid.org/), intended for job management on e-Infrastructure.

+This branch is dedicated for further development and enhancements of MUSCLE2 according to the requirements and expectations of the [ComPat project](http://www.compat-project.eu).

 ## Getting started

 Most information is in the wiki, see